Selma, California: History and culture

 Along with Fowler to its immediate north and Kingsburg to its south, Selma was a railroad stop where agricultural goods could be loaded for shipping.
 As in the rest of the United States, the railroad played a lesser role as the 20th century progressed.
-What was once a handsome passenger terminal in the city's downtown became Selma's police station.
+What was once a handsome passenger terminal in Selma's downtown became the city's police station.

 In the late 19th century, the town also boasted a water-driven mill for grinding wheat to flour.
 The mill was powered by the C&K Canal, a seasonal irrigation channel that was known in Selma as the Mill Ditch.
+Groundwater Irrigation Beginnings had its start in Selma.
+It was here where the San Joaquin Valley's groundwater reservoir was first tapped with a pumping plant.
+William De La Grange of Selma was tired of irrigationists draining Kings River water from the canal he used so he drilled an open bottom well.
+With the plant attracting attention, groundwater irrigation was common and pumps were powered by electricity.

 Agribusiness

 Wheat growing was Selma's first economic engine but was replaced by orchards and vineyards when farmers realized how well peaches, plums, and grapes grew in the sandy soil, irrigated with snow-melt water imported through canals from the nearby Sierra Nevada mountain range.

-Although raisins (sweet grapes preserved by sun-drying) soon became the major crop, Selma called itself the "Home of the Peach" and was also known as "A Peach of a City."
-Through the 1960s, a major seasonal employer was the local peach cannery, where Libby's brand fruit was packed.
+Although raisins soon became the major crop, Selma called itself the "Home of the Peach" and was also known as "A Peach of a City."
+Through the 1960s, the local peach cannery, where Libby's-brand fruit was packed, was a major seasonal employer.
 Peaches and other tree fruit are still grown in abundance.